spatie/laravel-query-builder/README.md

 // $users will contain all users with their posts and permissions loaded
 ```

-When trying to include relationships that have not been allowed using `allowedIncludes()` an `InvalidQuery` exception will be thrown.
+When trying to include relationships that have not been allowed using `allowedIncludes()` an `InvalidIncludeQuery` exception will be thrown.

 Relation/include names will converted to camelCase when looking for the corresponding relationship on the model.
 This means `/users?include=blog-posts` will try to load the `blogPosts()` relationship on the `User` model.